jwworth/jakeworth/content/blog/work-small.md

 As an OSS maintainer, small is everything.
 Your commits tell a story.
 If that story is a mess, take the time to clean it up before asking someone else to load it into their head, too.
-I'll take four tight commit messages over twenty 'WIP' every time.
+I'll take four tight commit messages over twenty 'WIP's every time.
 I understand each step, and can revert them someday.
 We can always squash the pull request once everyone approves the change.

 Work small.